NShumway/CollabCanvas/README.md

 2. Look for echo prevention messages: `🔄 Skipping echo (hasPendingWrites)`
 3. Verify no infinite loops or excessive re-renders
 4. Check Network tab for reasonable Firestore usage

+## 🔄 Conflict Resolution Strategy

+CollabCanvas uses a **"Last Write Wins"** approach with server timestamps for conflict resolution.
+This simple, proven strategy ensures consistent state across all clients without complex operational transform algorithms.

+### How It Works

+1. **Server Timestamps as Authority**
+   - Every write to Firestore includes `updatedAt: serverTimestamp()`
+   - Server timestamps are the single source of truth for ordering
+   - Clients defer to server time, never use local timestamps for resolution

+2. **Optimistic Local Updates**
+   - User actions update local Zustand store immediately (60 FPS UI responsiveness)
+   - Changes are queued and written to Firestore with debouncing (~100ms batches)
+   - Other clients receive updates via Firestore listeners

+3. **Conflict Scenarios**

+   **Scenario A: Two users edit the same shape simultaneously**
+   - Both users see instant local feedback
+   - Both writes reach Firestore with server timestamps
+   - The last write to reach the server wins
+   - All clients converge to the winning state via listeners

+   **Scenario B: Network partition / offline editing**
+   - User continues editing locally (optimistic updates)
+   - When reconnected, local changes sync to Firestore
+   - If another user edited the same shape, server timestamp determines winner
+   - User may see their changes temporarily overwritten (expected behavior)

+4. **Echo Prevention**
+   - When a client writes to Firestore, it marks the write in `pendingWrites`
+   - When the listener fires, it checks: "Did I just write this?"
+   - If yes, skip the update (already applied locally)
+   - If no, apply the remote update

+5. **Why This Approach?**
+   - ✅ Simple to implement and reason about
+   - ✅ No complex operational transform or CRDT logic
+   - ✅ Works reliably with Firestore's built-in timestamps
+   - ✅ Proven pattern used by major collaborative tools
+   - ✅ Users understand "last edit wins" intuitively
+   - ⚠️ Trade-off: User edits may be overwritten in rare simultaneous edit cases

+### Handling Specific Operations

+- **Shape Creation:** ID generated client-side (UUID), conflicts impossible
+- **Shape Movement/Resize:** Last position/size wins based on server timestamp
+- **Shape Deletion:** Deletion timestamp compared to update timestamp
+- **Multi-Select Operations:** Each shape treated independently for conflicts
+- **Cursor Movement:** High-frequency updates, intentionally overwrite (no conflict handling needed)
+- **User Presence:** Simple online/offline toggle, last status wins

+### Future Enhancements (Not Implemented)

+For production applications requiring stronger conflict handling:
+- User notifications when edits are overwritten
+- Visual indicators during simultaneous editing
+- Shape locking mechanism (first to select gets edit rights)
+- Operational transform for text editing
+- Version history and manual conflict resolution UI

+**Current Status:** Simple "last write wins" is sufficient for the target use case (small teams, <10 concurrent users, low conflict probability).

 ## 🚨 Critical Architecture Rules